-Students will spend five weeks studying the history of Scotland - its clans, its population movement patterns, its language history and its culture.
+Students will spend three weeks studying the history of Scotland - its clans, its population movement patterns, its language history and its culture.
 In addition, program participants will investigate, via an Historical Linguistics course, language change and shift that has contributed to the language variety spoken in the Appalachian region of the U.S. The history and culture of Edinburgh specifically and Scotland in general will be studied through classroom sessions, field trips and workshops offered by local staff who specialize in the music, art, language and naming traditions of the region.

 In light of the fact that one language dies every two weeks (just recently the world learned of the death of the last fluent speaker of Cromarty fisherfolk, an obscure English dialect on Scotland’s Black Isle), we are called to study and document the linguistic culture of our environments while they remain accessible.
 Students interested in language, history, culture and the evolution of Appalachian traditions will be interested in this program.

-Discover more about the summer 2013 program.
+Discover more about this summer program.

 Eligibility and selection process